 While the previous SWD loading was a flat rate per student, the loading is now a differentiated loading providing different levels of funding depending on the level of adjustment.
 However, it is still the case that individual Independent schools do not have the same capacity as system authorities to respond flexibly and target funding to needs as they arise within the sector.

-While the NCCD has been progressively phased in since 2014, 2018 is the first year that the NCCD will be used for funding purposes.
+While the NCCD has been progressively phased in since 2014, 2018 was the first year that the NCCD was used for funding purposes.
 From 2018 the Australian Government has incorporated the NCCD data collection for non-government schools into the Non-Government Schools Census and the NCCD will be subject to the same audit processes.Back to top